kheller18/data-structures-algorithms/questions/MongoDB.md

       }
       ```

-17. Explain the process of Sharding.
+5. Explain the process of Sharding.
-    + Sharding is the process of splitting data up across machines.
+    + `Sharding`: is the process of splitting data up across machines.
 We also use the term “partitioning” sometimes to describe this concept.
 We can store more data and handle more load without requiring larger or more powerful machines, by putting a subset of data on each machine.
     + In the figure below, RS0 and RS1 are shards.
 MongoDB’s sharding allows you to create a cluster of many machines (shards) and break up a collection across them, putting a subset of data on each shard.
 This allows your application to grow beyond the resource limits of a standalone server or replica set.
       ![sharding](../images/mongo/sharding.png)

-18. Explain the SET Modifier in MongoDB?
+6. Explain the SET Modifier in MongoDB?
     + If the value of a field does not yet exist, the `$set` sets the value.
 This can be useful for updating schemas or adding user-defined keys.
       ```
       > db.users.findOne()